gnewman7/us-covid-19-dashboards/README.md

 Removing network us-covid-19-dashboards_default

-Now you can shutdown Docker Desktop
+Now you can shutdown Docker Desktop.

 Your data will be persisted locally after shutdown and available when restarting.

 ### Restarting MySQL and Grafana